Is it possible to get accounting certifications without a college degree in accounting, or will you have to go back to school?

 You can, in fact, become an accountant without an accounting degree.
 If your bachelor’s degree is in something other than accounting, having at least two years of work experience can qualify you to take the CMA exam.
 If you don’t have any bachelor’s degree, there are accounting certifications you can get instead that will qualify you.

 So, if you are a detail-oriented numbers person, and think a career in accounting might be perfect for you, there are several paths to success.
-If the only problem is you don’t have an accounting degree, don’t let that hold you back from making a career move.
+If the only problem is you don’t have an accounting degree, don’t let that hold you back from exploring CMA Accounting and making a career move.

 Let’s break down some of the ways you can become an accountant without a degree.